naturalneuralnet/habitBuilder-server/README.md

 ## About

 Express server with REST API for MongoDB CRUD functions.

-Server for the habitmaker webapp.
+Backend for the habitmaker webapp.

-Can be found here: https://habitmaker.onrender.com
+The app can be found here: https://habitmaker.onrender.com

 ## Table of Contents